-All too often, we buy things we think we’re supposed to, and whenever there’s an emotional component involved, our tendency to overspend is enhanced even more.
+All too often, we buy things we think we’re supposed to, and whenever there’s an emotional component involved, our tendency to overspend is even greater.
 Think funerals, weddings and engagement rings, just for starters.

 Here’s a look at some things we routinely spend way too much on, and painless ways to cut back.

 - Shop around.
 Because the law allows you to BYOC (bring your own casket), shop around.
 Where?
 Try Costco.
-While the NFDA says a casket averages $2,295, you can get a beautiful Costco casket for $950 — delivery included.
+While the NFDA says a casket averages $2,395, you can get a casket from Costco for $950 — delivery to the funeral home included.
 But there are many other discount options online.

-- DIY the DJing.
-The Knot survey says a reception band will cost about $3,000, while a disc jockey will run almost $1,000.
-But many couples, especially younger ones, are programming their own music on iPods and simply hiring someone (or even asking a friend) to push the right buttons at the right time.
-Search online for “DJing your wedding” and you’ll find all kinds of detailed advice.
+- DIY DJ: The Knot survey says a reception band will cost about $3,000, while a disc jockey will run almost $1,000.
+You can simply program your favorite music on an iPods and then hire someone (or even asking a friend) to push the right buttons at the right time.
+Search online for “DJing your wedding,” and you’ll find all kinds of detailed advice.

 3. Diamond rings